-The Wago Ethernet Driver provides an easy and reliable way to connect Wago Ethernet devices to OPC Client applications, including HMI, SCADA, Historian, MES, ERP and countless custom applications.
+The WAGO Ethernet Driver provides a reliable way to connect Wago Ethernet devices to OPC client applications; including HMI, SCADA, Historian, MES, ERP and countless custom applications.
 It is intended for Wago I/O System 750 series of devices.
 Communication is through the 750-342 Buscoupler for Ethernet TCP/IP, or the 750-842 Programmable Fieldbus Controller (PFC) for Ethernet TCP/IP.
 Up to 64 I/O modules per device can be addressed.
 The server's automated OPC tag database generation feature frees the user from tedious manual tag definition, which would include slot configuration dependent address calculations.